PA Contractor #8981

-Stamped Concrete FAQ
+The Ultimate in Stamped Concrete

 What is stamped concrete and where can I use it?

-Stamped concrete is a low maintenance, cost effective alternative to brick pavers or natural stone.
+Stamped concrete is a low-maintenance, cost-effective alternative to brick pavers or natural stone.
 It boosts curb appeal as a paving material for driveways, pool decks, patios, walkways, garden paths, and steps.

 It provides the same durability, strength, and permanence as conventional concrete.
-Because of this, it bears well under heavy foot and vehicle traffic.
+Because of this, it performs well under heavy foot and vehicle traffic.
 These qualities allow stamped concrete to be a practical choice for not only residential areas, but also an enhancer for public places.

 Where do I get design ideas?